InsightDataScience/docker-workshop/chapter1/README.md

 The command executes `ls` in the container `hello-world`.
 This shows us the file system of our container.

 That was a lot of information!
-An important command we did not touch is `docker logs`, we encourage to try that command yourself before moving into the second chapter.
+An important command we did not touch is `docker logs`, we encourage you to try that command yourself before moving into the second chapter.